Albemarle (NYSE:ALB) Releases FY 2021 Earnings Guidance

-Albemarle (NYSE:ALB) last posted its earnings results on Tuesday, August 3rd.
-The specialty chemicals company reported $0.89 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.83 by $0.06.
-The company had revenue of $773.90 million during the quarter, compared to analyst estimates of $787.72 million.
-Albemarle had a net margin of 11.31% and a return on equity of 9.66%.
-Albemarle’s revenue for the quarter was up 1.3% on a year-over-year basis.
-During the same period in the prior year, the business posted $0.86 earnings per share.
-On average, analysts predict that Albemarle will post 3.62 earnings per share for the current year.
+Albemarle (NYSE:ALB) last announced its earnings results on Tuesday, August 3rd.
+The specialty chemicals company reported $0.89 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.83 by $0.06.
+Albemarle had a return on equity of 8.92% and a net margin of 21.78%.
+The company had revenue of $773.90 million for the quarter, compared to analyst estimates of $787.72 million.
+During the same period in the prior year, the company posted $0.86 EPS.
+Albemarle’s quarterly revenue was up 1.3% on a year-over-year basis.
+On average, sell-side analysts predict that Albemarle will post 3.64 earnings per share for the current fiscal year.

-A number of research firms recently issued reports on ALB.
-Morgan Stanley increased their price target on shares of Albemarle from $50.00 to $80.00 and gave the stock an underweight rating in a research note on Monday, May 10th.
-Evercore ISI raised shares of Albemarle from an in-line rating to an outperform rating and increased their price target for the stock from $160.00 to $200.00 in a research note on Monday, April 19th. increased their price target on shares of Albemarle from $174.00 to $191.00 in a research note on Monday, May 10th.
-Bank of America increased their price target on shares of Albemarle from $121.00 to $140.00 and gave the stock an underperform rating in a research note on Friday.
-Finally, KeyCorp increased their price target on shares of Albemarle from $117.00 to $127.00 and gave the stock an underweight rating in a research note on Friday.
-Three analysts have rated the stock with a sell rating, seven have assigned a hold rating and ten have issued a buy rating to the company’s stock.
-The company presently has an average rating of Hold and an average target price of $162.90.
+A number of equities analysts have issued reports on the company.
+Morgan Stanley upped their target price on Albemarle from $50.00 to $80.00 and gave the company an underweight rating in a research report on Monday, May 10th.
+Loop Capital upped their price target on Albemarle from $199.00 to $208.00 and gave the company a buy rating in a research report on Tuesday, July 20th.
+KeyCorp upped their price target on Albemarle from $117.00 to $127.00 and gave the company an underweight rating in a research report on Friday, August 6th.
+JPMorgan Chase & Co. raised Albemarle from an underweight rating to a neutral rating and upped their price target for the company from $125.00 to $152.00 in a research report on Friday, May 7th.
+Finally, Citigroup upped their price target on Albemarle from $174.00 to $191.00 in a research report on Monday, May 10th.
+Three equities research analysts have rated the stock with a sell rating, six have assigned a hold rating and ten have given a buy rating to the company’s stock.
+The company has an average rating of Hold and an average target price of $169.20.

-In related news, EVP Karen G. Narwold sold 1,338 shares of the firm’s stock in a transaction that occurred on Tuesday, June 8th.
-The shares were sold at an average price of $171.30, for a total value of $229,199.40.
-Following the sale, the executive vice president now owns 42,357 shares in the company, valued at $7,255,754.10.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, insider Eric Norris sold 3,090 shares of the firm’s stock in a transaction that occurred on Tuesday, May 25th.
-The stock was sold at an average price of $158.16, for a total transaction of $488,714.40.
-Following the completion of the sale, the insider now owns 12,793 shares in the company, valued at approximately $2,023,340.88.
+In other news, insider Raphael Goszcz Crawford sold 9,521 shares of the stock in a transaction on Tuesday, August 10th.
+The stock was sold at an average price of $240.41, for a total value of $2,288,943.61.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, insider Eric Norris sold 3,090 shares of the stock in a transaction on Tuesday, May 25th.
+The stock was sold at an average price of $158.16, for a total value of $488,714.40.
+Following the completion of the transaction, the insider now directly owns 12,793 shares of the company’s stock, valued at approximately $2,023,340.88.
 The disclosure for this sale can be found here.
-Insiders have sold 19,496 shares of company stock valued at $3,174,440 in the last three months.
-0.63% of the stock is owned by insiders.
+In the last three months, insiders sold 40,355 shares of company stock valued at $7,925,245.
+Company insiders own 0.63% of the company’s stock.

 Albemarle Corporation develops, manufactures, and markets engineered specialty chemicals worldwide.
 It operates through three segments: Lithium, Bromine Specialties, and Catalysts.
 The Lithium segment offers lithium compounds, including lithium carbonate, lithium hydroxide, lithium chloride, and lithium specialties; and reagents, such as butyllithium and lithium aluminum hydride for use in lithium batteries for consumer electronics and electric vehicles, high performance greases, thermoplastic elastomers for car tires, rubber soles, plastic bottles, catalysts for chemical reactions, organic synthesis processes in the areas of steroid chemistry and vitamins, life sciences, pharmaceutical industry, and other markets.